Lukasa/blog-posts/posts/Requests_20.md

 ### Extended the HTTPAdapter subclass interface

+*Implemented as part of the proxy improvements mentioned later.*

 We have a `HTTPAdapter.add_headers()` method for adding HTTP headers to any request being sent through a Transport Adapter.
 As part of the extended work on proxies, we've added a new method, `HTTPAdapter.proxy_headers()`, that does